 Students examine clinical investigations through analysis of two randomized clinical trials.

-MSCR 690: Medical/ Technical Writing (3 credit units)
+MSCR 690: Medical/ Technical Writing

 To supply students with the necessary and basic tools needed for medical/technical writing of reports, proposals, grants and other documentation as part of clinical research.